Full details of all qualifications can be found in the relevant syllabus for your instrument or in our Information & Regulations booklet.

 My result status is shown as ‘referred’ what does this mean?

-This normally means that there is an aspect of the exam we’ll need to take a closer look at and possible secondary review, it may also simply mean that one or more pieces of the required supporting information has not been included.
-Our referrals team will be in touch to discuss with you as soon as possible, though this may take up to 30 workings days from when the exam was reviewed.
-Find more information on our website.
+This normally means that there is an aspect of the exam we’ll need to take a closer look at and through a referral process, it may also simply mean that one or more pieces of the required supporting information has not been included.
+You will get an email notifying you of the referral and of any actions you need to take to ensure the exam is able to be marked.
+Find out more about what a referral means on our syllabus infringement page.

 I have my result, when can I expect to receive my certificate?

-It takes about a week for your provisional result to be verified as final, and your certificate will normally follow within 2-4 weeks and are send via your local Rep. Please note that only certificates are issued in physical form, all examiner scoring, feedback and overall result information is provided via the digital account login, this information can also be printed or copied into a document.
+Your certificate will normally follow in the post within 2-4 weeks.
+Please note that only certificates are issued in physical form, all examiner scoring, feedback and overall result information is provided via email as a PDF.

 Make sure you don’t miss the latest news from Trinity College London.
 Sign up for email updates about your subject area.